 Healing Our Image of God’s Fatherhood

-The Father is the hardest Person of the Holy Trinity to have a close relationship with.
+The Father is the Person of the Holy Trinity who’s most difficult to have a close relationship with.
 He’s the one who punishes us.
 He expects perfection.
 Right?
 Wrong!
+We need healing in our idea of his Fatherhood.

 This WordByte is available in 4 formats: Watch it, listen to it, or read it here.
 You may also request a PDF copy!